What is Authorised Capital of a Company?

 Can issued capital exceed authorised capital?

 No. The issued capital of a company cannot exceed its authorised share capital.
 The reason behind this being the fact that the issued capital is a part of the authorised share capital.
-Besides, not forgetting the fact that the authorised capital is the upper limit for capital in a company.
+Besides, not forgetting that the authorised capital is the upper limit for capital in a company.
+You can read more about it in the blog about raising funds in a private company.

 How do companies increase authorised share capital?